-The major purpose of the study was to determine the factors affecting academic performance of students in chemistry in Kapsokwony Division, Mt.
-Elgon District Kenya.
-This chapter focuses on the discussions of the findings, conclusions and recommendations.
+The major purpose of the study was to determine the factors affecting academic performance of students in mathematics in Kiamokama Division.
+Masaba South District.
+Kenya.
+This chapter focuses on the discussions of the findings. conclusions and recommendations.
 Finally, the chapter ends with suggestions for further research.

-5.1.
-Discussions
+5.1 Discussions

-The first research objective was to determine the factors that affect student's performance in chemistry.
+The first research objective was to determine the factors that affect student's performance in mathematics.
 The study revealed that overcrowding large class' that results from the FSE affect students performance and nature of the syllabus and the curriculum that is followed is overburdened, overcrowded with topics and congested.
 The study also revealed that Poor School infrastructure such as building and furniture lead to students' poor performance.
 Lack instructional materials such as textbooks lead too poor performance.
 Lack of well trained and qualified teachers and lack of adequate school facilities such as well stocked library lead to poor performance among students.
-The study also revealed that some teachers have negative attitudes towards students especially the girls in chemistry and therefore girls tend to hate the subject and hence poor performance
+The study also revealed that some teachers have negative attitudes towards students especially the girls in mathematics and therefore girls tend to hate the subject and hence poor performance overcrowded curriculum minimises students' opportunity-to-learn mathematics as teachers try to cover too much content in too little time available.

 This is supported by Nakabugo et al. (2007), there is also limited space to conduct group work that would enhance effective coverage of content.
-This is true because the overcrowded curriculum minimises students' opportunity-to-learn chemistry as teachers try to cover too much content in too little time available.
+This is true because the

 The nature of the curriculum and syllabus is one critical element for the opportunity-tolearn.
 The curriculum is overcrowded thus affecting opportunity-to-learn.
-Since the curriculum is too heavy the most teachers are not able to cover it adequately thus reducing the chances of the students to learn Otieno, K (1997).
-Also according to (Govinda and Varghese, 1993), the levels of infrastructure seem to have a close correlation with learner achievement as one move from least facility schools
+Since the curriculum is too heavy the most teachers are not able to cover it adequately thus reducing the chances of the students to learn Otieno.
+K (1997).

-The second objective of the study was to determine the attitudes of girls and boy towards chemistry and according to the study the attitudes girls have towards chemistry contributes to poor performance.
-The study revealed that few girls enjoy chemistry because they think that chemistry is hard and meant for boys who are clever.
-The study also revealed that Girls naturally hate chemistry and boys believe that they are superior to girls, and this is supported by McLeod, (1992) a more positive attitude may produce a higher level of achievement, which is further compounded by gender.
-Also based on their analysis of NAEP data trends, Bae, Choy, Geddes, Sable, and Snyder (2000) contend, "Achievement gaps appear more closely related to attitudes than to course taking".
-The data show that females are less likely than males to like or to think they were good at chemistry .
-Females also experience chemistry anxiety to a greater degree than males (Levine, 1995).
+Also according to (Govinda and Varghese, 1993), the levels of infrastructure seem to have a close correlation with learner achievement as one move from least facility schools.
+The second objective of the study was to determine the attitudes of girls and boy towards mathematics and according to the study the attitudes girls have towards mathematics contributes to poor performance.
+The study revealed that few girls enjoy mathematics because they think that mathematics is hard and meant for boys who are clever.
+The study also revealed that Girls naturally hate mathematics and boys believe that they are superior to girls, and this is supported by McLeod.
+(1992) a more positive attitude may produce a higher level of achievement, which is further compounded by gender.
+Also based on their analysis of NAEP data trends.
+Bae, Choy, Geddes, Sable, and Snyder (2000) contend.
+"Achievement gaps appear more closely related to attitudes than to course taking".
+The data show that females are less likely than males to like or to think they were good at mathematics.
+Females also experience mathematics anxiety to a greater degree than males (Levine, 1995).

-According to Arnot, M. 1983), conversely, male students rated themselves superior to their mothers and, in three of five years, to their fathers too.
+According to Arnot.
+M. 1983), conversely, male students rated themselves superior to their mothers and, in three of five years, to their fathers too.
 This suggests a widely accepted belief that men are more intelligent than women.

-The third objective of the study was to determine the factors that motivate girls and boys to learn chemistry.
-The study established that;
+The third objective of the study was to determine the factors that motivate girls and boys to learn mathematics.
+The study established that:

-5.2.
-Conclusion.
+5.2 Conclusion

-The major purpose of the study was to determine the factors affecting gender and academic performance of students in chemistry in Kapsokwony Division, Mt.
-Elgon District Kenya.
+The major purpose of the study was to determine the factors affecting gender and academic performance of students in mathematics in Kiamokama Division.
+Masaba South District, Kenya.